 Planet

-What is the OFAC 50 Percent Rule?
+What is the 50 Percent Rule Under OFAC Sanctions?

 Explanation of the OFAC’s 50 percent rule

-Compliance with the OFAC’s 50 percent rule is not only a legal obligation but also a way to avoid severe fines criminal prosecution potential penalties, asset freeze sanctions, criminal prosecution, and reputational loss.
 Consulting with experts will allow you to minimize risks and interact effectively with regulatory authorities and OFAC.

 What is the reason for Introducing the 50 Percent Rule of OFAC?